 (j) To submit a report on the implementation of the mandate to the Human Rights Council and to the General Assembly in accordance with their annual programme of work;

+1bis.
+Requests the Special Rapporteur to participate, upon invitation, in relevant international dialogues and policy forums on the consequences that climate change has on indigenous peoples, to undertake thematic research and to advise States, intergovernmental organizations, civil society and other stakeholders on effective and sustainable practices; in achieving the objectives of the United Nations Framework Convention on Climate Change, the Paris Agreement and the targets and goals of the 2030 Agenda for Sustainable Development; (in particular targets 13.b, 15.a and 15.b.)

 2. Requests all Governments to cooperate fully with the Special Rapporteur in the performance of the tasks and duties mandated, to furnish all available information requested in his or her communications, and to react promptly to his or her urgent appeals;

 3. Encourages the United Nations, including its specialized agencies, regional intergovernmental organizations, Governments, independent experts, interested institutions, national human rights institutions, non-governmental organizations and, in particular, indigenous peoples to cooperate to the fullest extent possible with the Special Rapporteur in the fulfilment of the mandate;

+4. Strongly encourages all Governments to give serious consideration to responding favourably to the requests by the Special Rapporteur to visit their countries to enable him or her to fulfil the mandate effectively;

+4 bis Urges all Governments to address all allegations and condemn reprisals against indigenous human rights defenders, including United Nations mandate holders working on the rights of indigenous peoples.

-4. Strongly encourages all Governments to give serious consideration to responding favourably to the requests by the Special Rapporteur to visit their countries to enable him or her to fulfil the mandate effectively; 5.
-Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide all the necessary human, technical and financial assistance to the Special Rapporteur for the effective fulfilment of the mandate;
+5. Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide all the necessary human, technical and financial assistance to the Special Rapporteur for the effective fulfilment of the mandate;

 6. Decides to continue consideration of this question in conformity with its programme of work.